TyVanRoy/llm-nodes/README.md

 # llm-nodes

-A lightweight, composable TypeScript library for working with LLMs that extends LangChain with a simpler, more intuitive API.
+A lightweight, composable TypeScript library for working with LLMs using native provider SDKs (Anthropic, OpenAI, Google, etc.) with a simple, intuitive API.

 ## Installation